-The process of maintaining and cleaning hardwood floors is quite challenging – since you can’t just sweep and wipe it using water and soap and call it a day – as you would with linoleum and tile floors.
-Many commercial floor cleaning solutions will likely strip the wood, which leaves you with brittle, dull, and dry surfaces that has lost their luster, while water will lead to buckling and warping of the wood.
-You want to preserve the integrity of your floor as long as possible, and homemade hardwood cleaners are actually quite effective, cheaper, and are environmentally friendly compared to the commercial versions.
+The process of maintaining and cleaning hardwood floors is quite challenging – you can’t just sweep and wipe them using water and soap and call it a day – as you would with linoleum and tile floors.
+Many commercial floor cleaning solutions will likely strip the wood, which leaves you with brittle, dull, and dry surfaces that have lost their luster, while water will lead to buckling and warping of the wood.
+You want to preserve the integrity of your floor as long as possible, and homemade hardwood cleaners are actually quite effective, cheaper, and are environmentally friendly compared to many commercial cleaners.

-One of these DIY solutions is a vinegar and olive oil mixture, which you can use to make your hardwood floors shine easily.
-In fact, you will not even need to spend money buying expensive cleaners when you can have this great homemade solution.
-If you want the floor to smell even better (since vinegar can have quite a strong smell that you might not like), just add some lemon essential oil.
+One of these DIY solutions is a vinegar and olive oil mixture, which you can use to make your hardwood floors shine with ease.
+In fact, you won’t even need to spend money buying expensive cleaners when you can make this great homemade solution.
+If you want the floor to smell even better (since vinegar can have quite a strong smell that isn’t exactly the most pleasant smell), just add some lemon essential oil.

 Making Wood Floor Cleaner Polish

 Making this solution is actually very easy, and you’ll need the following ingredients: